Our insurrection will not be televised

 Numbers do not lie, people do

-As boring as numbers may appear, they do matter when it comes to the sustainability of the non-profit cultural sector.
-Statistics themselves don’t lie, but they can be misused, misinterpreted, or presented in misleading ways.
-The numbers are neutral; it’s how they are collected, analysed, and communicated that can create false impressions.
+As dull as numbers may appear, they do matter when it comes to the sustainability of the non-profit cultural sector.
+Although statistics don’t lie in and of themselves, they can be misused, misconstrued, or misrepresented.
+The numbers are neutral; it’s how they are collected, analysed, and communicated that may create false impressions.

-A chart showing the Government expenditure on culture found in the Eurostats website circulated in the social media in 2020 boldly demonstrated that the Republic of Cyprus ranked second last in the EU regarding money allocated to culture.
+A chart showing the Government expenditure on culture found in the Eurostat website, circulated in the social media in 2020, boldly demonstrated that the Republic of Cyprus ranked second last in the EU regarding money allocated to culture.
 The Cyprus ranking in 2025, the latest year that statistical information is available, has not changed.

 EU Government expenditure on culture by country